UCL-ARC/condenser-mkdocs/docs/terms_and_conditions.md

 the following acknowledgement:

 > "The authors acknowledge the use of the UCL Condenser private cloud platform, and
-> associated support services, in the completion of this work".
+> the support of the UCL Centre for Advanced Research Computing, in the completion
+> of this work."